Battle of Tel Hai: Battle

 On March 1, 1920, several hundred Shiite Arabs from the village of Jabal Amil in southern Lebanon marched to the gates of Tel Hai together with Bedouin from Al-Khalisa and their Mukhtar, Kamal Affendi.
-They demanded to search Tel Hai for French soldiers.
+They demanded to search Tel Hai for French soldiers, which the residents of Tel Hai believed was a ruse to get them to abandon the community.
 One of the farmers fired a shot into the air, a signal for reinforcements from nearby Kfar Giladi, which brought ten men led by Trumpeldor, who had been posted by Hashomer to organize defense.
-Joseph Trumpeldor and his ten men attempted to influence the Shiites and roving village militias to go away through negotiation.
+Joseph Trumpeldor and his ten men attempted to negotiate and convince the Shiites and roving village militias to leave.

 Kamal Affendi was allowed to enter the village to search for French soldiers.
 He encountered one of the female Jewish residents named Deborah who pointed a pistol at Kamal, apparently surprised to see an armed Bedouin in the village.
-A shot was discharged during the struggle (unclear whether from the pistol or by another weapon) and a major firefight erupted.
-Trumpeldor was shot and seriously wounded, while the sides barricaded themselves in the village.
+A shot was discharged during the struggle (unclear whether from the pistol or by another weapon) and a major firefight erupted, in which Trumpeldor was shot and seriously wounded.
+Afterwards, the sides barricaded themselves in the village.
 Kamal Affendi asked to leave, saying it was all a misunderstanding, and the Jewish force approved the cease-fire.
 During the Arab retreat, one of the Jewish defenders, unaware of the agreements by his comrades and hearing-impaired by the previous firefight, shot at the Arab party, and the exchange of fire recommenced.

-Six Jews and five Arabs were killed in the fighting.
-Trumpeldor was shot in the hand and stomach and died while being evacuated to Kfar Giladi that evening.
+Six Jews and five Arabs were killed in the fighting, among them two American volunteers who had fought with the Jewish Legion on behalf of British Army during World War I. Trumpeldor was shot in the hand and stomach and died while being evacuated to Kfar Giladi that evening.
 The survivors of Tel Hai found their position untenable and had no choice but to withdraw, whereupon the Arabs set fire to the village.